 Rites of welcoming spring and saying goodbye to winter are some of the oldest holidays preserved across Slavic cultures.
-While Russia’s Maslenitsa is by the far the best-known, multiple versions exist across the diverse Slavic landscape.
-Amazingly, despite the fact that these societies are now deeply Christian, all of these holidays are still celebrated in […]
+In the Baltics, the celebrations were nearly lost after being suppressed by Catholic and imperial dominance.
+Today, Russia’s Maslenitsa is by the far the best-known, but multiple versions exist across the diverse Slavic landscape.
+In the […]

 Bulgarian holidays focus in large part on the country’s long road back to being an independent state after centuries of being part of the Ottoman Empire.
 They also feature many holidays connected with the Bulgarian Orthodox Church, which helped preserve Bulgarian culture during that occupation.
 Saint’s days and name days are of particular importance.
 Lastly, […]